Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Trigonometric solutions of the AYBE from symplectic geometry

 with the unitarity condition

 We do not know a conceptual explanation for this.
 It would be interesting to study this in the setting of Fukaya categories. \end{rem}

 We will need the following result in the proof of Theorem C.

 \begin{prop} Let $(S,C_1,C_2,A)$ be an associative Belavin-Drinfeld structure, such that $C_1$ and $C_2$ commute, and let $(\Sigma,L_1,L_2)$ be the corresponding square-tiled surface with a pair of Lagrangians (where $\Sigma$ is a punctured torus).
-Then $(L_1,L_2)$ split-generates the Fukaya category $\mathcal{F}(\Sigma)$ of exact, compact (graded) Lagrangians in $\Sigma$. \end{prop}
+Then $(L_1,L_2)$ split generates the Fukaya category $\mathcal{F}(\Sigma)$ of exact, compact (graded) Lagrangians in $\Sigma$. \end{prop}

 \Pf .
 We first prove that $(L_1,L_2)$ split generate when $A =\emptyset$ and $\Sigma = \Sigma_0$.
 Without loss of generality, suppose that $S= \{1,\ldots, n\}$, $C_1(i)=i+1$ and that $C_2 = C_1^k$ for some $k$ which is prime to $n$.
 We can draw the corresponding square-tiled surface as in Figure \ref{fig7} (where the case of $n=5$ and $k=2$ is drawn).
 Let $M_1,M_2,\ldots, M_n$ be $n$ disjoint Lagrangians corresponding to curves of slope $1/k$, drawn in green in Figure \ref{fig7}.